ZelCore-io/Zelcore/docs/IntegratingTRC20.md

 - fee - default fee used for the token.
 Leave as 0.1.
 Others shall be discouraged and are not reflected anyway.
 - feepolicy - economy, normal and fast fee policies.
 This field is obsolete and not used for Tron.
 It is left only for future compatibility.
 Leave like it is.
 - color - dominant color of the Token.
 Shall correspond to logo
-- backend - Only Tron type backend is coded.
+- backend - Only tron type backend is coded.
 Leave like this.

 ### coininfo.js